-- Our Chief Executive Officer has ultimate responsibility for ensuring the management of the Company's risk in accordance with the Company's approved risk appetite statement.
-The Chief Executive Officer also provides leadership in communicating the risk appetite to internal and external stakeholders so as to help embed appropriate risk taking into the overall corporate culture of the Company. - The Chief Risk Officer manages our risk management team and, as chairperson of the ERMC, is responsible for establishing standards for the identification, management, measurement, monitoring and reporting of risk on an enterprise-wide basis.
-In collaboration with our Chief Executive Officer and the Chief Financial Officer, the Chief Risk Officer has responsibility for developing an appropriate risk appetite with corresponding limits that aligns with supervisory expectations. - Our senior executive officers, that serve as leaders in the "First Line of Defense", are responsible for ensuring that their respective functions operate within established risk limits, in accordance with the Company's enterprise risk management policy.
-As members of the ERMC and the MC, they are also responsible for identifying risks, considering risk when developing strategic plans, budgets and new products and implementing appropriate risk controls when pursuing business strategies and objectives. - Our risk management team is led by the Chief Risk Officer and provides oversight of our risk profile and is responsible for maintaining a compliance program that includes compliance risk assessment, policy development, testing and reporting activities.
+- The Chief Executive Officer has ultimate responsibility for ensuring the management of the Company's risk in accordance with the Company's approved risk appetite statement, including through her role as chairperson of the MC.
+The Chief Executive Officer also provides leadership in communicating the risk appetite to internal and external stakeholders to help embed appropriate risk taking into the overall corporate culture of the Company. - The Chief Risk Officer manages the risk management team and, as chairperson of the ERMC, is responsible for establishing and implementing standards for the identification, management, measurement, monitoring and reporting of risk on an enterprise-wide basis.
+In collaboration with the Chief Executive Officer and the Chief Financial Officer, the Chief Risk Officer has responsibility for developing an appropriate risk appetite with corresponding limits that aligns with supervisory expectations, and this risk appetite statement has been approved by the Board of Directors.
+The Chief Risk Officer regularly reports to the Board of Directors and the Risk Committee on risk management matters. - The senior executive officers who serve as leaders in the "First Line of Defense", are responsible for ensuring that their respective functions operate within established risk limits, in accordance with the Company's enterprise risk management policy.
+As members of the ERMC and the MC, they are also responsible for identifying risks, considering risk when developing strategic plans, budgets and new products and implementing appropriate risk controls when pursuing business strategies and objectives.
+In addition, senior executive officers are responsible for deploying sufficient financial resources and qualified personnel to manage the risks inherent in the Company's business activities. - The risk management team, including compliance, led by the Chief Risk Officer, provides oversight of the Company's risk profile and is responsible for maintaining a compliance program that includes compliance risk assessment, policy development, testing and reporting activities.
 This team effectively serves in a "Second Line of Defense" role by overseeing the operating activities of the "First Line of Defense". - The internal audit team is responsible for performing periodic, independent reviews and testing of compliance with the Company's and the Bank's risk management policies and standards, as well as with regulatory guidance and industry best practices.
 The internal audit team also assesses the design of the Company's and the Bank's policies and standards and validates the effectiveness of risk management controls, and reports the results of such reviews to the Audit Committee.
 The internal audit team effectively serves as the "Third Line of Defense" for the Company.